 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Fedex Corp.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how FDX stock compares to 2,000+ US-based stocks, and to peers in the Transportation sector and Air Freight/Couriers industry.
+We show how FDX stock compares to 2,000+ US-based stocks, and to peers in the Transportation and Warehousing sector and Couriers and Express Delivery Services industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 FedEx Corp. provides customers and businesses worldwide with a broad portfolio of transportation, e-commerce and business services.
 With annual revenue of $75 billion, the company offers integrated business solutions through operating companies competing collectively, operating collaboratively and innovating digitally under the respected FedEx brand.
 Consistently ranked among the world’s most admired and trusted employers, FedEx inspires its nearly 600,000 team members to remain focused on safety, the highest ethical and professional standards and the needs of their customers and communities.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.

 Stocks with higher beta exhibit higher sensitivity to the ups and downs in the market. (↑↑)

 Stocks with higher market capitalization often have lower risk. (↑↓)